noxthot/ss22_julia_workshop/pages/hpc/index.md

 The built-in `sum` function as well as the `@simd` macro allow Julia to change the order of the operations.
 What it does is computing the result for the even and odd entries separately and therefore gaining a bit of accuracy.

-If your are not sure if something is vectorized you can check out the LLVM code:
+If you are not sure if something is vectorized you can check out the LLVM code:
 ```julia:./code/simd_2.jl
 using InteractiveUtils